CS-Personal-Data-Acquisition-Prototype/CS-Personal-Data-Acquisition-Prototype.github.io/docs/overview.md

 - There are often many individual parts.
 - Too the average layman, interfaces are too complex.
 - A steep learning curve is often required to use current solutions effectively.
+- Comparison with existing solutions can be found in the [requirements](specification.md##2.4-Market-Assessment-and-Competition) document.

 ### Target Users